D-James-GH/cached_query/docs/docs/docs/guides/06-global-cache.md

 ```

 ## Manually Adding and Removing Queries
-You can manually add or get a query from the cache, although it is not normally necessary to add as the query will call
+You can manually add or get a query from the cache, although it is not normally necessary to add it as the query will call
 this for you.

 To add a query or infinite query to cache: